-This Sample student profile from the Queensland Studies Authority contains a sample profile of the different types of assessment undertaken by senior ESL students over two years.
+This Sample student profile from the Queensland Studies Authority contains a sample profile of the different types of assessment undertaken by senior EAL students over two years.

-This article on A_Portfolio_Assessment Model for ESL from The Journal of Educational Issues of Language Minority Students presents a model of portfolio assessment for ESL class.
+This article on A_Portfolio_Assessment Model for ESL from The Journal of Educational Issues of Language Minority Students presents a model of portfolio assessment for EAL class.